jepetersohn/phase-3-guide/week-1/Readme.md

 - 9a - Rails Q&amp;A, link\_to and form\_for: what Rails does _really_ well
 - am - [Let's build an app without tests](../../../../sinatra-to-rails-pick-1-of-3-challenge)
-- 2p - Testing refresher and Rack Test intro
-- pm - Let's test the app we built in the morning
+- 2p - Build a Rails app live
 - 6p - Testing Drills:
   - [Bank Account](../../../../rspec-drill-bank-account-challenge)
   - [Cookie](../../../../rspec-drill-test-a-cookie-challenge)